 Anderton Primary School’s admissions policy follows the guidelines for community schools.
 Please contact Lancashire County Council to find out about their admissions arrangements.

 - Meetings are arranged for new parents and their children in the Summer term before they start school.

-- Parents are most welcome to contact Mrs Devlin in the school office on 01257 480551 for additional information.
+- Parents are most welcome to contact Mrs Powell in the school office on 01257 480551 for additional information.

 - Call in to the school office and pick up a prospectus.

-- For a guided tour, please contact Mrs Owen (Acting Headteacher) email@example.com
+- For a guided tour, please contact Mrs Norton-Smith (Head Teacher) email@example.com